-ATHLETIC TRAINING PROCEDURES: SPRING SPORTS 3 UNITS
+ATHLETIC TRAINING PROCEDURES:

+SPRING SPORTS 3 UNITS

 DEPARTMENTAL ADVISORIES: PE 231 and PE 234B.
+LECTURE: 3 hours per week.

 Study of the types of injuries which occur in athletic participation.
 Prevention, care and rehabilitation of injuries through selection and use of equipment, and properly applied techniques of training and conditioning of spring sports.